galiakraicheva/machine_learning_tutorials/reinforcement_learning.md

 -A higher discount rate tells the agent to be more patient now and to value future rewards more.
 -A lower discount rate tells the agent to favour immediate rewards.

 At each step, the discount rates slighly decrease given the Marginal benefit economic theories.
+The discount rate is importent because it lets agents make smarter strategies.
+For example, a chess playing agent can sacrifice a piece to win a better position or to win the game.

+Explaining the formula further:
+T: the terminal state, the one that ends the episode
+k: the number of steps from the current moment.
+The second formula is the generalisation for an infinate game scenario with k from 0 to $\infty$.
+$\gamma^k$: